biography

 JOSEPH SIEBER

-In the field of opera and musical theatre, Joseph was already active as a répétiteur in his youth and later also as a conductor of school productions.
-He was able to deepen his collaboration with singers as a long-standing member and assistant of the Swiss Youth Choir and the EuroChoir and finally assisted a full production of Strauss‘ “Ariadne auf Naxos” at the RNCM in Manchester.
+In the field of opera and musical theatre, Joseph has already been active in his youth as a répétiteur, composer and finally as a conductor.
+He was able to further deepen his collaboration with singers as a member and assistant of the Swiss Youth Choir and the EuroChoir and eventually assisted full opera productions at the RNCM in Manchester (UK) and ASU in Phoenix (USA).
+In the field of contemporary music, Joseph has conducted dozens of world premieres over the years and performed with specialised ensembles such as Ensemble ö!
+(CH) and the Ensemble Modern Academy (DE).